AraBlocks/AIPs/proposals/0000-aip-process.md

 * **Informative** for describing conventions, design patterns, existing norms, special considerations, etc.

-The status of a AIP can be:
+The status of an AIP can be:

 * **Work in progress (WIP)**: The idea has gained significant community support and is being prepared for `Draft` review.
 * **Draft**: PR has been merged and a number assigned, but additional time is